edcedcedcedc/computer-science-curriculum-ossu/core-cs/core-programming/sicp/projects/project2/README.md

 #### bugfixes:
 - 27/02/2025:
-server side was checking user in blocked instead of clients, which implied a impossible way to send a message to a connected client
+server side was checking user in blocked instead of clients, which implied a impossible way to send a message to a connected client correct blocked object check and added try execept in case there is no key-value pair